What Is a Roth IRA?

 In addition to the Roth structure, IRAs are available in a traditional structure.
 As discussed earlier, with a Roth vehicle, there is no upfront tax deduction on your contributions.
 The contributions are invested and grow during your working years.
 Then, in retirement, all withdrawals are free from taxation.

 Conversely, with a traditional vehicle, contributions are generally tax-deductible in the year in which they are made.
 The contributions are invested and grow during your working years.
-Then, in retirement, all withdrawals are taxed at your current income tax rate.
-For more information, see traditional IRA.
+You may still have to pay IRA fees with either Roth and traditional IRAs.

 Which Is Better?